shiebas/safa_connect/DEPLOYMENT_AND_AI_SERVICES_GUIDE.md

-# SAFA Global Deployment & AI Services Integration Guide
+# safa_connect Deployment & AI Services Integration Guide

 ## 🤖 **Using AI Services After Deployment**

-When you deploy the SAFA Global system to a production server, you can still integrate AI services for ongoing development, support, and enhancement.
+When you deploy the safa_connect system to a production server, you can still integrate AI services for ongoing development, support, and enhancement.
 Here are the best options:

 ### **1. GitHub Copilot Integration**